 What Is the Minimum Payment?

 My bill says the Minimum Payment is $25.00.
 If I can just make the minimum payment due, why would I want to pay any more than that?

 Some cardholders make the mistake of thinking the Minimum Payment is the amount they should pay each month.
-All you need to do is look at this table on my credit card statement to see why it’s a bad idea:
+All you need to do is look at this table on my credit card statement to see why that’s a bad idea:

-If I were to only pay the minimum, it would take me seven years to pay off this $1,258.56 credit card bill!
-And, I’d end up paying over $750 in interest fees during that time!
+If I were to only pay the credit card minimum payment, it would take me seven years to pay off this $1,258.56 credit card bill!
+And, I’d end up paying over $750 in interest charges during that time!

 Since 2011, credit card companies have been legally required to include this table on credit card statements to help you understand why it’s a bad idea to only pay the minimum.
 Even in the second example on the table, paying a little less than double the minimum, it would take me three years and cost me about $325 in interest.
 Not a smart move.
 Here’s how those numbers look on a graph:

 Introductory 0% APRs

 There is an exception where it might make sense, at least financially, to only pay the minimum monthly payment.
 If you use a card with a 0% intro APR offer, whether it’s a card with a 0% APR on purchases or a card favorable to balance transfers, you’ll have some time when the bank doesn’t charge interest.
 In this case, it’s important to at least pay the minimum each month so the bank still considers your credit card account in good standing, with no late or missed payments.
 (Of course, because an outstanding balance may increase your revolving utilization ratio — aka the percentage of credit limit used — paying just the minimum may not be a good idea from a credit scoring perspective.)